asipe/Goul/README.md

   - minion bootstrap
   - minion clean, build

+  - To run the unit tests: minion run.unit.tests.dbg

   The executable to run DocumentUploader.Console is located in bin\debug\DocumentUploader.Console.exe

   When running, pass it an argument => "help" (That's literally all it does right now)